 In 2022 I was awarded the prestigious 5-year research fellowship ProFutura Scientia that supports promising early-career scholars in the humanities and social sciences to pursue cutting-edge, curiosity-driven research.
-The programme is set up by the Swedish Collegium and Riksbankens Jubileumsfond.
-My project is titled “When Communication Networks Come to Die: Socio-Cultural Perspectives on Infrastructural Dismantling” and it is about the politics and experiences that arise at the (un)timely end of life of media infrastructure.
+The programme is managed up by the Swedish Collegium and Riksbankens Jubileumsfond.
+My project is titled “When Communication Networks Come to Die: Socio-Cultural Perspectives on Infrastructural Dismantling” and theorises the cultural production of infrastructure endings.
 It will begin in summer 2023 and continue until summer 2028.

 Large scale communication infrastructures, such as roads, railways, telephone, satellite, and fibre optic cable networks have had a central role in shaping understandings of modern living, connectivity, and power.
 But as analogue networks have switched to digital, and new digital communication infrastructures continue to be rolled out, many ‘older’ networks have been pushed into a state of devaluation, irrelevance, dismantling or decay.
 These processes are historically not new and can be traced back at least to the abandoned roads and aqueducts of the Roman empire.
 Yet, their societal and cultural significance remains surprisingly neglected and undertheorized.